Options Break-Even Calculator

 Break-even analysis is one of the first things professional traders evaluate before entering a position.
 It tells you the minimum move required just to recover the premium, helping you decide whether the expected move justifies the cost of the option.
 This awareness separates disciplined options trading from gambling.

 Knowing your break-even price before placing an options trade helps you avoid overpaying for premium.
 If the break-even price requires a move that is unlikely within the option's time frame, the trade may not be worth the risk.
-This calculator provides instant clarity so you can compare strategies and strike prices side by side.
+It gives you a clear threshold so you can compare strategies and strike prices side by side.

 1. Select "Call" or "Put" to match your option type.